 - Food and drinks for the participants

-Secure the Hit-a-thon Logistical Details
+Secure Hit-a-thon Logistics

 Once the logistical details are finalized, plan the marketing collateral.
 This includes flyers, posters, and digital banners for social media (i.e., Facebook and Instagram).
 Flyers and posters should include the time and location of the hit-a-thon fundraiser, registration information, and information about your organization and cause.